Clan MacCulloch: McCullochs in the Scottish Parliament

 John McCulloch, of Myrtoun, Wigtownshire, 1641.

 John McCulloch, Provost Stirling, 1685–1686.

 Thomas McCulloch, bailie of Tain, 1639–41.

 William McCulloch, Laird of Myrtoun, Kirkcudbright, 1612 and 1617.

 Coats of Arms

 There are several coats of arms registered with the Court of Lord Lyon by different McCulloch lines.

 Galloway

-Makcullo of Mertoun.
-Azure, three wolves' heads erased argent.
+McCulloch of Myretoun.
+Ermine frette gules.

 McCulloch of Cardoness: Ermine frette gules of eight pieces, and on an escutcheon azure, three wolves heads erased argent.

 McCulloch of Ardwell: Ermine frette gules.
 Crest: A hand throwing a dart proper.
 (Granted to Sir Godfrey McCulloch of Myrtoun about 1672).

 McCulloch of Drummorrell.
 Bears ermine frettee gules a bordur ingrailed of the second, Above the Shield ane helmet befitting his degree mantle gules doubled argent.
 The motto in ane Escroll Verus et Sedulus.
 (Granted to Alexander McCulloch of Drummorrell in 1672).